 There was a considerable degree of buzz surrounding Amy Adams’ performance even before Enchanted opened.
 Watching the film, you end up scratching your head.
 Amy Adams’ performance almost entirely consists of a series of face wide-open gee-gosh expressions.
 Undeniably, she has a bubbly frothiness that carries the film and without question the film would be a good deal the lesser without her but what so many people saw in all the manic cheer that they were calling worthy of an Academy Award leaves one puzzled.
 Opposite her is Patrick Dempsey, the former 1980s teen actor – see embarrassments like Meatballs III: Summer Job (1987) – who recently successfully reinvented himself as a sex symbol as a result of tv’s Grey’s Anatomy (2005– ).

-A sequel has been announced with Disenchanted (2018).
+A sequel Disenchanted has been announced for several years.
 Enchanted was parodied in Disaster Movie (2008).

 Director Kevin Lima was a former Disney animator who co-directed two animated films with A Goofy Movie (1995) and Tarzan (1999), before making his live-action debut with 102 Dalmatians (2000).
 Lima has also directed two live-action Disney tv movies Eloise at Christmastime (2003) and Eloise at the Plaza (2003).